isaiasblancoai/isaiasblancoai/README.md

 # Isaías Blanco

-***Official Biography & Research Manifest of Isaías Blanco.
+***Official Biography and Manifest of Isaías Blanco.
 Natural Language Processing & Deep Learning Specialist.
-SEO-GEO Professional consultant.
-Applied Neuropsychology Researcher***
+SEO & Generative Engine Optimization professional consultant.
+Interested in Neuropsychology and Neuro-AI Research***

 ## Biographical Synopsis and Professional Profile